 John C. Dunham STEM Partnership School at Aurora University/$500,000 of a $2,350,000 grant to be paid over a four year period ($835,000 in 2012, $500,000 due on June 1st of 2013, 2014 and 2015)

-This Dunham Fund grant will help to build a $12 million dollar STEM Partnership School on the Aurora University campus to implement an innovative and collaborative mathematics and science educational program for 3rd through 8th grade students from Aurora West 129, Aurora East 131, Indian Prairie 204, and Oswego 308 School Districts.
+This Dunham Fund grant will help to build a $12 million dollar STEM Partnership School on the Aurora University campus to implement an innovative and collaborative mathematics and science educational program for 3rd through 8th grade students from Aurora West 129, Aurora East 131 and Indian Prairie 204 School Districts.
 Read more...

 By naming the school in John Dunham’s memory, the institution will celebrate the role of the Dunham Fund in prompting development of the STEM proposal and serving as the project's inaugural donor.
 The partnership school will be the culmination of a three-year planning process spearheaded and coordinated by the Institute for Collaboration that also includes an Aurora Mathematics and Science Education Center Committee made up of additional Aurora and Chicago-area collaborative government, business, school district, educational, and social service organizations and funders.